 - a.
-Submit a non-refundable \$100.00 application fee. - b.
-Furnish a TOEFL (Test of English as a Foreign Language) score sheet with a minimum score of 500 for the paper-based score, 173 for the computer based score or 34 for the internet based score.
+Submit the international student admission application packet (found on the Ranger College website). - b.
+Submit a non-refundable \$100.00 application fee. - c.
+Submit a non-refundable \$100.00 dorm application fee, if applicable. - d.
+Furnish a TOEFL (Test of English as a Foreign Language) score sheet with a minimum score of 500 for the paper-based score, 173 for the computer-based score or 34 for the internet-based score.
 Ranger College's institution code is 6608.
-Should TOEFL be unavailable, the applicant may substitute the ACT or SAT or an IELTS (International English Language Testing System) of 4.5 for evaluation. - c.
-In unusual cases an appeals committee appointed by the President will consider individual cases regarding the admission of international students whose TOEFL scores are not available. - d.
-Deposit the sum of \$8,000.00 with the Ranger College business office to cover the approximate cost of attendance for one year. - e.
-Provide proof of medical insurance. - f.
-Students who do not meet the above criteria may appeal for admission to the admitting officer. - g.
-Student's (I-20) will be mailed only to the home address.
+Should TOEFL be unavailable, the applicant may substitute the ACT or SAT or an IELTS (International English Language Testing System) of 4.5 for evaluation. - e.
+Submit an official, translated high school transcript with date of graduation. - f.
+Deposit the sum of \$8,000.00 with the Ranger College business office to cover the approximate cost of attendance for one year.
+This amount may be less depending on receipt of a scholarship.
+Provide proof of medical insurance with at least one-year coverage.
+Policy must be through the approved company unless prior approval is granted by the PDSO. - g.
+Proof of Bacterial Meningitis Vaccination within the past 5 years unless other arrangements have been approved by the PDSO. - h.
+Proof of Ranger College approved student insurance.(link on Ranger College website - i.
+Copy of valid student passport. - j.
+An acceptance letter and I-20 will not be mailed.
+Both will be emailed to the international student. - k.
+Upon arrival at Ranger College, the student must report to the PDSO in the Registrar's Office.